vikramtholia/no-tutorial/notes/parallel-run-with-async-await.md

 ---
 layout: note
-title: JavaScript: How to call multiple functions in parallel with async/await?
+title: How to call multiple functions in parallel with async/await in JavaScript?
 permalink: parallel-run-with-async-await
 ---
 Let us suppose, we have four asynchronous functions which we want to call in parallel.

 These four functions are: